SteveCGC/yd-mcp-react-chat-demo/README.md

 # yd-mcp-react-chat-demo

 A lightweight React (Vite + TypeScript) demo that sends GraphQL requests to a Cloudflare Worker.
-The UI behaves like a compact chat client: it loads the latest messages and lets you send a new one with a single mutation.
-Use it as a starting point for experimenting with Worker-hosted GraphQL APIs.
+The UI mimics the terminal screenshot you shared: type a natural-language question, the Worker issues a GraphQL mutation such as `{ askQuestion { answer } }`, and the response appears right beneath the question.

 ## Tech stack
 - React 18 with Vite 5 for fast local dev
-- `graphql-request` as the tiny GraphQL client
+- `graphql-request` as the minimal GraphQL client
-- Cloudflare Workers (sample script included) as the GraphQL endpoint
+- Cloudflare Workers (sample script included) as the Q&A endpoint

 ## Getting started
 1. **Install deps**